 GLN Teaching Assistants play a critical role in the GLN classroom, helping both the teacher and the learners.

-GLN’s learning approach focuses on giving students the opportunity to communicate with each other, and the TA’s role is particularly important for helping them.
+GLN’s learning approach focuses on giving students the opportunity to communicate with each other, and the TA’s role is particularly important in helping them.
 The TA also helps streamline the flow of the class, leaving more time for students to speak.
 Many of the languages GLN teaches also have multiple accents and dialects, and learning from both a TA and a teacher exposes students to a wider range of the target language.

 Duties & Responsibilities

-- You must be able to attend all of the once-a-week, two hour classes for the full twelve week semester.
+- You must be able to attend all of the once-a-week, two-hour classes for the full twelve-week semester.
 All classes are metro accessible, primarily in downtown DC and Arlington.

 - You must attend a mandatory TA Workshop

 - You must be able to use the language you would like to teach to explain abstract concepts, answer questions about common usage, and model near fluent pronunciation.
 To verify this, we require a TA to meet at least one of these requirements: